ch-stark/pull-model-blog/pull-model-blog.md

 2. If a resource failed to be deployed, it won't be included in the Multicluster ApplicationSet Report.
 3. In the pull model, the local-cluster is excluded as target managed cluster.
+4. There might be usecases where the Managed-Clusters cannot reach the GitServer.
+In this usecase a push model would be the only solution.

 Wrapup: